craftablescience/MareTF/README.md

   --no-pretty-formatting                       Disables printing ANSI color codes and emojis.

 "create" mode (detailed usage):
+  --watch                                      After creation is complete, watch the input
+                                               file or directory for any changes and re-TF the VTF(s). --yes is implied after the first conversion pass.
   -v, --version                                Major and minor version, split by a period.
                                                Ignored if platform is specified as anything other than PC.
 Note that older branches of the